-- 1. Click on the greatitled "I'm a Health Care Professional" - 2.
-Click the tab titled "HIPAA" - 3.
-Click on the tab titled "HIPAA Transactions" or "HIPAA Code Sets"
+- 1. Click on the area titled "Providers"

+- 2. Click the tab titled "HIPAA"

+- 3. Click on the tab titled "HIPAA Transactions" or "HIPAA Code Sets"

 Code sets

 HIPAA regulations require that only approved code sets may be used in standard electronic transactions.